benmvp/react-workshop/README.md

 npm start
 ```

-The app should be running at http://localhost:3000/.
+The app should pop up in your default browser running at http://localhost:3000/.
 The app should be **completely blank** because we haven't built anything yet!
-But you can check out the app [deployed online](https://react-workshop.benmvp.com/) to see what the final app will look like.
+But you can check out the app [deployed online](https://react-workshop.benmvp.com/) to see what the final state will look like.

 For those interested, the app is a standard app bootstrapped by [Create React App](https://create-react-app.dev/).